Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Abstract

 \section{Abstract}

 The indistinguishability of many bosons undergoing passive linear transformations followed by number basis measurements is fully characterized by the visible state of the bosons.
 However, measuring all the parameters in the visible state is experimentally demanding.
-We argue that the generalized bunching probability---which is the probability that all the input bosons arrive in a given subset of the output modes---provides useful partial information about the indistinguishability of the input bosons, by establishing that it is monotonic with respect to certain partial orders of distinguishability of the bosons.
-As an intermediate result, we prove that Lieb's permanental-dominance conjecture for immanants is equivalent to the following statement: for states that are invariant under permutations of the occupied visible modes, the generalized bunching probability is maximized when the bosons are perfectly indistinguishable.
-As a corollary, we show that if Lieb's conjecture holds, then the generalized bunching probability is monotonic with respect to the refinement partial order on what we refer to as partially labelled states.
-We also prove, unconditionally, that for states such that the single-particle density matrix is the same for each particle, the Haar average of the generalized bunching probability is Schur convex with respect to the eigenvalues of said single-particle density matrix.
-As an application of the Schur convexity, we show that when the single-particle density matrix is a Gibbs state, the mean generalized bunching probability serves as a thermometer.
+In this work, we seek to perform partial characterization of the visible state by measuring properties of it that are available after randomization.
+First we study the case where the occupied visible modes are randomly permuted, and second we study the case where Haar random linear optical unitaries are applied.
+In each case, we find that the generalized bunching probability---which is the probability that all the input bosons arrive in a given subset of the output modes---obeys monotonicity with respect to some partial order of distinguishability of the input bosons.
+As an intermediate result, we show that Lieb's permanental-dominance conjecture for immanants is equivalent to the following statement: for states that are invariant under permutations of the occupied visible modes, the generalized bunching probability is maximized when the bosons are perfectly indistinguishable.
+We also prove that a consequence of the monotonicity of the generalized bunching probability after Haar averaging is that this average is maximized when the bosons are perfectly indistinguishable.
+Finally, we discuss applications of our results to thermometry of cold-atom systems.